jjchee/feathers-hooks-rediscache/README.md

 ## Complete Example

-Here's an example of a Feathers server that uses `feathers-hooks-rediscache`.
+Here's an example of a Feathers server that uses `feathers-redis-cache-no-group`.

 ```js
 const feathers = require('feathers');